Tiffany Jones

-Tiffany Jones was a British comic strip that ran in syndication between 1964 and 1977 and was published in Daily Sketch.
+Tiffany Jones is a British newspaper comic strip that ran between 1964 and 1977.
+It was originally published in the Daily Sketch, then from 1971, when the Daily Sketch merged with the Daily Mail, in the latter.

 The series centred on a young woman who travelled to London to become a fashion model.
 It is notable for being created by two female comic strip artists, Pat Tourret and Jenny Butterworth.
 The strip portrayed feminist themes and included some erotic fanservice.

-The series was popular enough to inspire a 1973 comedy film, Tiffany Jones.
+The series inspired the 1973 comedy film Tiffany Jones.

 Tiffany Jones was listed in 1001 Comics You Should Read Before You Die by Quintessence Editions.